-I have heard some folks declare a moral dilemma between not being “selfish” and what they have been taught as the selfish desire to save themselves from hell by trusting Jesus.
+I have heard some folks declare a moral dilemma between not being “selfish” and what they have been taught is the “selfish desire” to save themselves from hell by trusting Jesus.
 Both of these moral values are understood as the teachings of the Christian Church, rightly or wrongly.
 They perceive that it is a selfish act to declare their faith and trust in Christ as a means for a reward in heaven or to avoid eternal damnation in hell.

 What they may be asking is “how can I possibly express my faith and trust in Christ without seeming to do it for selfish, self-serving reasons?”